srhopkins/govim/README.md

  * Add `let g:airline_powerline_fonts = 1` to .vimrc to populate the airline symbols dictionary.
 [Reference](https://github.com/bling/vim-airline/wiki/FAQ)
  * To fix the odd "hanging" characters I used @devlinzed solution.
 [Reference](https://github.com/bling/vim-airline/issues/17)

-> If you bork your default profile and need to reset iTerm2 you can close out of the app and run `defaults delete com.googlecode.iterm2` from mac default terminal to reset.[Reference](http://apple.stackexchange.com/questions/164821/restoring-iterm2-to-default-values)
+> If you bork your default profile and need to reset iTerm2 you can close out of the app and run `defaults delete com.googlecode.iterm2` from mac default terminal to reset.
+[Reference](http://apple.stackexchange.com/questions/164821/restoring-iterm2-to-default-values)